-Before diving deep into some of the best fireplace wood inserts, let me tell you why they are totally worth it:
+Before diving deep into some of the best fireplace wood inserts, let me tell you why they are worth it:

-Now, let me reveal some of the best wood inserts you can buy for your home.
+Let me reveal some of the best wood inserts you can buy for your home.

 1. Best Overall: ClassicFlame

-It has some advanced functions like an electronic timer, so you can set a timer to automatically turn it off from 30 minutes up to 9 hours.
+It has advanced functions like an electronic timer, so you can set a timer to automatically turn it off from 30 minutes up to 9 hours.

-The setup is very simple and you can have it working quickly after it arrives.
+The setup is very simple, and you can have it working quickly after it arrives.

 2. Budget Option: PuraFlame

-I would recommend this insert for a room less than 400 sq. ft. as it isn’t that strong.
+I recommend this insert for a room less than 400 sq. ft. as it isn’t that strong.

 An interesting thing about this insert is that it has 100% energy-saving LED technology.